Benefits of Cold Plunging

 Cold exposure in the late afternoon or early evening can improve sleep onset and quality.
 The mechanism is tied to core body temperature.
 Cold plunging causes a temporary drop followed by a rebound, which mimics the natural circadian cooling that signals your body to sleep.

-Timing matters: plunging 2–3 hours before bed appears optimal.
+Timing matters: plunging 2 to 3 hours before bed appears optimal.
 Plunging immediately before bed can be too stimulating for some people.

 Cardiovascular Health